-JTX is one of more popular names in fitness machines, and have a number of different top rated cross trainers to choose from.
+JTX is one of the more popular names in fitness machines, and have a number of different top rated cross trainers to choose from.
 The first that we will look at is this Strider-X7 Home Cross Trainer.

 This looks like a large machine that is best used in a garage or basement than an apartment.
 There are casters on the front for transportation in and out of the space and floor pads for uneven surfaces.

-Still, there is plenty here to ensure that user enjoy their workout down there, with lots of rewards for hard work.
+Still, there is plenty here to ensure that user enjoys their workout down there, with lots of rewards for hard work.
 Users can choose between 21 programmes and 16 resistance levels to meet their fitness goals.
 All data appears on the colour screen console, including pulse data from the wireless chest strap.

 Users can also create a set of personalised workouts so it is easier to get started and continue a regime.
 This should inspire those that are new to this way of working out.